Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Seahawks stats and trends

-- Seattle has played 16 games, with eight wins against the spread.

-- The Seahawks have been underdogs by 6.5 points or more one time this season and have not covered the spread once.
+- The Seahawks have yet to cover the spread this season when underdogs by 6 points or more.

-- Seattle's games this year have hit the over on six of 16 set point totals (37.5%).
+- Seattle's games this year have eclipsed the over/under six times in 16 opportunities (37.5%).

-- Seattle is 6-2 against the spread and 6-2 overall when the team puts up more than 20.5 points.
+- Seattle is 6-2 against the spread and 6-2 overall in games when it puts up more than 20.5 points.

-- Seattle is 4-4 against the spread and 4-4 overall when the team churns out over 322.9 yards.
+- In games that Seattle piles up more than 322.9 yards, the team is 4-4 against the spread and 4-4 overall.

 - This year the Seahawks have 11 turnovers, 14 fewer than the Cardinals have takeaways (25).